DevWeb Proxy Recorder

 From your chosen browser, configure the proxy server settings for your internet connection.
 Set the host address and port to the ones used in the configuration file.
 The default values are:

 - Default port: 8156

 The proxy must be set to be used for all addresses.
 For example, in Internet Explorer, make sure that Bypass proxy server for local addresses is not selected.

 Open a terminal window and change to the DevWeb directory.

-Start the Proxy Recorder by running one of the following from the command line, including a name for the HAR file where the recorded traffic will be saved (this is when using the default configuration file):
+Start the Proxy Recorder by running the appropriate command from the command line.
+Include a name for the HAR result file, where the recorded traffic will be saved.

 ProxyRecorder.exe <har result file name>